 Every parent, every family, and every person is different.
 Some people naturally take longer to warm up to other people than others.
 Below are some situations that your parents may fall into, and each have their own levels of acceptance that can or can not be influenced.

 This one happens a lot with overprotective parents (which I grew up with), so it's sometimes hard to gauge whether your parents hate your boyfriend because they're worried about you, or if something caused them to have a reaction where they are genuinely worried for a good reason about your choice of boyfriend.

 A good rule is that if they already hate him without even meeting him or knowing anything about him, chances are they are just worried and overprotective.
 If they have seen how he acts when he picks you up or how you talk on the phone with him, they may have caught some warning signs that you didn't pick up on.
-This may lead to a valid reason to why they don't like your boyfriend.
+This may lead to a valid reason for them to dislike him.

 This is immediate.
-As soon as your parents meet your boyfriend, they will of course come to conclusion just from the first day that they meet.
-This is one of the most difficult opinions to change, as your boyfriend may remind one of your parents with a past relationship that was hurtful for them, or they may have some sort of a prejudice against your boyfriend.
+As soon as your parents meet your boyfriend, they will, of course, come to that conclusion just from the first day that they meet.
+This is one of the most difficult opinions to change, as your boyfriend may remind one of your parents of a past relationship that was hurtful for them, or they may have some sort of prejudice against your boyfriend.

 Sure being a teenager or being younger, you may be rebellious and not care, but in five to ten years when you're thinking of potentially marrying this person, would you really be okay with having your boyfriend be hated?